 Right Angle Gear Boxes

-Right angle gear boxes have such high efficiency levels that they are therefore utilized by a wide variety of industries.
-Some of these industries include materials handling, automotive, aerospace, recreational, construction, food and beverage processing, oil and gas and textiles.
-Right angle gear boxes are used in a variety of applications, including use in automation equipment, conveyors, compressors, printing presses, pumps, compressors, generators and robotics.
-Remanufactured right angle gear boxes are commonly sold by manufacturers.
-These gear boxes often come at greatly reduced costs but may lack a warranty.
+Right angle gearboxes have such high efficiency levels that a wide variety of industries utilize them.
+Some of these industries include materials handling, automotive, aerospace, recreational, construction, food and beverage processing, oil and gas, and textiles.
+Right angle gearboxes are used in a variety of applications, including use in automation equipment, conveyors, compressors, printing presses, pumps, compressors, generators and robotics.
+Manufacturers commonly sell remanufactured right angle gear boxes.
+These gearboxes often come at greatly reduced costs but may lack a warranty.
 When selecting a gear box, consider the gear ratio, efficiency requirements, mechanical rating, and thermal rating.
-The gear ratio is defined by the number of teeth in both of the gears involved in the process, and how much work the input gear must do before affecting the output gear.
+The number of teeth defines the gear ratio in both of the gears involved in the process and how much work the input gear must do before affecting the output gear.
 This ratio is how the gear box system is able to slow down the energy output of an engine while retaining or multiplying the amount of force put forth.